LenWanja/alx-system_engineering-devops/README.md

 Shell basics
-Script that prints the absolute path name of the current working directory.
+script that prints the absolute path name of the current working directory